Does Incentivizing Shoppers to Use Store Credit Actually Work?

 So, if incentivizing shoppers during the marketing process is so effective, does the same principle also apply during the returns process?

 Can retailers soften the blow of returns by encouraging shoppers to choose store credit over a refund?
-After countless requests from our curious Shopify retailers we decided to put this theory to the test through a data driven experiment and analysis.
+After countless requests from our curious Shopify retailers, we decided to put this theory to the test through a data-driven analysis.

 Why Store Credit?

-Store credit offers retailers several advantages, some of which include lower financial burden, reduction of credit card charge back costs, and most importantly— improved customer retention, which is the driving force of growth for many e-commerce brands.
+Store credit offers retailers several advantages, some of which include lower financial burden, reduction of credit card charge back costs.
+But, most important is increased customer retention, which is the driving force of growth for many ecommerce brands.